DonovanCloth/img-picture-tags/readme.md

 Here's a quick guide on how you should use the img and picture tag in order to meet the new web standards expectations.

-The index.html file contains a simulation of different cases where srcset is used or not to show the benefits from it
+> The index.html file contains a simulation of different cases where srcset is used or not to show the benefits from it

 [Link to the html simulation here](https://donovancloth.github.io/img-picture-tags/)

-The index.php file contains a small bit of code that allows you to use an image from acf using the srcset
+> The index.php file contains a small bit of code that allows you to use an image from acf using the srcset

+## Useful links

 [Guide to choose between IMG and PICTURE | srcset and sizes attributes explained](http://codeanddecode.net/web-performance/picture-tags-vs-img-tags-their-uses-and-misuses/)